ATV Club Grant

 Yes.
-Recommended trail guidelines and trail signing guidelines are included in the material accompanying the application.
+Recommended trail and trail signing guidelines are included in the material accompanying the application.
 If circumstances warrant, the Bureau can make exceptions, providing they do not detract from the safety and enjoyment of the user.

 How does a club know whether the grant is approved or denied?

 A letter will be sent to the club correspondent notifying him/her of the disposition of their application.
 A copy of the approved application will accompany the approval letter.

 How will a club know the amount of the approved grant?